Best Practice: Efficiently Ingesting Kafka Data Using Pipe

 )));

-Here we added three retry strategy parameters to the read_kafka function: cz.kafka.fetch.retry.enable, cz.kafka.fetch.retry.times, and cz.kafka.fetch.retry.intervalMs.
-These specify the retry strategy when the function encounters failures reading from Kafka.
-This helps reduce alarm incidents and manual interventions in production jobs.
+Here we added three parameters to read_kafka: cz.kafka.fetch.retry.enable, cz.kafka.fetch.retry.times, and cz.kafka.fetch.retry.intervalMs.
+These specify the retry strategy when the function encounters failures reading from Kafka, which helps reduce alerts and manual interventions in production.

-After the Pipe is created, it automatically starts running.
-In Studio, click "Compute" → "Cluster" → "PIPE_ODS_COMMIT_LOG" → "Jobs" to quickly check the execution status of jobs submitted by the pipe.
+After the Pipe is created, it starts running automatically.
+In Studio, click "Compute" → "Cluster" → "PIPE_ODS_COMMIT_LOG" → "Jobs" to quickly check the execution status of jobs submitted by the Pipe.

 select query_tag, job_id, status, start_time, end_time, execution_time, input_bytes, output_bytes, rows_produced